The Jetzons: Following the Jetzons

 After the Jetzons breakup, keyboardist Brad Buxer worked with Mathew Wilder, the Temptations, Smokey Robinson, and Stevie Wonder, and was musical director for Michael Jackson for over 18 years.
 On September 12, 2008, independent record label Fervor Records released several previously unreleased Jetzons songs.
 One song, "Hard Times", closely resembles the theme for the level "IceCap Zone" in the 1994 video game Sonic the Hedgehog 3, for which Buxer composed music.
-According to Buxer and other sources, Jackson was also involved in composing for the game, though Sonic publisher Sega denied this.
+According to Buxer and other sources, Jackson was also involved in composing for the game, though the publisher, Sega, denied this.

 Guitarist and lead vocalist Bruce Connole has led a long list of bands including the Strand, the Cryptics, The Pearl Chuckers, and the Busted Hearts.
-In the late 90s, Connole reunited with Buxer for the band The Suicide Kings, which has also used the name the Revenants at times to avoid legal issues.
+In the late 1990s, Connole reunited with Buxer for the band the Suicide Kings, which has also used the name the Revenants at times to avoid legal problems.

-Bassist Damon Doiron has continued playing music, including a short-lived stint in 1985 as lead vocalist in Doug Hopkin's band Algebra Ranch, as well as participating with Connole in the Strand in the late 80s.
+Bassist Damon Doiron has continued playing music, including a short-lived stint in 1985 as lead vocalist in Doug Hopkins's band Algebra Ranch, as well as participating with Connole in the Strand in the late 1980s.
 More recently, he has played in the pop band the Jennys.